 When Russell T Davies was the showrunner of Doctor Who, there was one regular writer apart from Davies whose work really stood out.
 He gave us creepy gas mask monsters, clockwork robots, weeping angels, and killer shadows.
 He went on to become the showrunner himself and his name was Steven Moffat.
 Has there been anybody similar under his own tenure?
 Well, certainly not Chris Chibnall, unfortunately.
-But the one writer who has come close to being “the Steven Moffat” of this era, is Jamie Matheison.
+But the one writer who has come close to being “the Steven Moffat” of this era, is Jamie Mathieson.
 Here’s what he has given us so far:

 Mummy on the Orient Express